mathisnozais/BEX/05_Cut&Tag/Readme.md

-2) Downstream analysis in R (see Rmd script) Downstream analyses were performed in R (see the XXX.Rmd script).
-* Differential peak analysis using DESeq2 (jurkat BEXKO versus jurkat BEXWT) and Generation of count tables available in GEO: Raw counts; Library size–normalized counts; Variance-stabilized counts (vst()) for each histone mark.
+2) Downstream analysis in R (see Rmd script) Downstream analyses were performed in R and included differential peak analysis using DESeq2 (Jurkat BEXKO vs Jurkat BEXWT) and the generation of count tables available in GEO (raw counts, library size–normalized counts, and variance-stabilized counts) for each histone mark.

+Refer to the following scripts for details:
+* H3K27ac_R.Rmd, H3K4me1_R.Rmd, and H3K4me3_R.Rmd for individual histone mark analysis
+* Histone-marks_vs_RNAseq.Rmd for histone marks comparison to RNA-seq (GSEA analysis).